masonweiss/liang-group-photofission/README.md

 Note: this method installs all of the default Geant4 data.
 The download is completed in subsequent steps, which may take quite a long time!
 If you're concerned about disconnecting, before running the code, you can type ```screen``` to start a screen session, run any shell command as if it were a normal terminal, and then detach the screen using Ctrl-A then Ctrl-D. To resume the screen session (assuming you haven't made more than one), press Ctrl-R. The code will run in a detached screen even if your VM connection fails.
 Note that you can't view the full output to console from a screen session, though.

-4. If everything goes correctly, the following commands should finish the installation without any fatal errors (some warnings may exist)
+5. If everything goes correctly, the following commands should finish the installation without any fatal errors (some warnings may exist)
 ```
 make
 make install
 ```

-5. Note, after installing the
+6. Note, after installing the data, you may need to specify the path for Geant4 to recognize it.
+You may also need to specifically add the executable to the path.
 ```
-export G4DATA=$HOME/geant4-install/share/Geant4-10.7.0/data
+export G4DATA=$HOME/geant4/geant4-v10.7.0-install/share/Geant4-10.7.0/data
+source $HOME/geant4/geant4-v10.7.0-install/bin/geant4.sh
 ```